o-t-w/blog/src/content/blog/design-tokens.md

 If you’re going to write and edit design tokens by hand it’s worth reading [the spec](https://tr.designtokens.org/format/#more-token-properties-tbc) in full as this was only a brief introduction.

-You can check your tokens are formatted correctly by using a [Design Token Validator](https://animaapp.github.io/design-token-validator-site/).
+You can check your tokens are written correctly by using a [Design Token Validator](https://animaapp.github.io/design-token-validator-site/).

 ## Translating design tokens